rvibek/rvibek.github.src/content/039-json-file-for-seismic-activities-in-nepal.md

 Category: Blog
 Author: Vibek Raj Maurya
 Lang: EN
-Summary: I wrote a python script to reorganise the table containing seismological record from [seismonepal.gov.np](http://seismonepal.gov.np" target="_blank") website.
+Summary: I wrote a python script to reorganise the table containing seismological record from seismonepal.gov.np

-Spent the long weekend fiddling with [R](http://cran.r-project.org/" target"=_blank) and [Python](http://python.org" target"=_blank) mainly to pull the data - and then cleaning and reorganising.
+Spent the long weekend fiddling with [R](http://cran.r-project.org/" target"=_blank") and [Python](http://python.org" target"=_blank) mainly to pull the data - and then cleaning and reorganising.

 Among others, I wrote a python script to reorganise the table containing seismological record from [seismonepal.gov.np](http://seismonepal.gov.np" target="_blank") website.

-I have used **=ImportHTML()** to fetch the data from above table.
-I could have written scrapper but whenever data is in tabular form I rely on [Google Spreadsheet](http://spreadsheet.google.com" target="_blank") to convert table into CSV.
+**=ImportHTML()** is a handy function to fetch the data from a table or list.
+It time saver trick in [Google Spreadsheet](http://spreadsheet.google.com" target="_blank") when the source data is available in a tabular or list form.

 ```python
 =ImportHTML("http://seismonepal.gov.np/index.php", "table", 1)